aistrate/elm-tetris/README.md

 - **Block out**: when part of a newly-generated piece overlaps with an existing block on the board
 - **Lock out**: when a piece locks entirely above the ceiling

+### Ghost Piece

+The [ghost piece](https://tetris.wiki/Ghost_piece) is a visualization of where the falling piece will land if allowed to drop to the bottom.
+Standard feature in most games.

+It is shown in gray color, and can be switched on/off by pressing G (on by default).

+### Vertical Stripes

+Vertical stripes are alternating white-gray stripes on the board's background, designed to help the player track where the falling piece will land if allowed to drop (similar in purpose to the ghost piece).
+Non-standard feature.

+Vertical stripes can be switched on/off by pressing V (off by default).

 ### Dialogs

 The game consists of the play screen and several modal dialogs: